tsathoqqua/limadocs/docs/source/daemon/daemons-xterm256_d.rst

 Module Information
 ==================

-This daemon handles the 256 Colours of XTERM codes
+This daemon handles the 256 Colours of XTERM code.

 Functions
 =========